rocmarchive/hcBLAS/README.md

-# ** HCBLAS ** #

 ##Introduction: ##

+This repository hosts the HCC based BLAS Library (hcBLAS), that targets GPU acceleration of the traditional set of BLAS routines on AMD devices. .
+To know what HCC compiler features, refer [here](https://bitbucket.org/multicoreware/hcc/wiki/Home).

-This repository hosts the HCC implementation of BLAS subroutines.
-The following are the sub-routines that are implemented
+The following list enumerates the current set of BLAS sub-routines that are supported so far.

 1. Sgemm  : Single Precision real valued general matrix-matrix multiplication
 2. Cgemm  : Complex valued general matrix matrix multiplication